joaks1/PyMsBayes/doc/source/tutorials/background.rst

 density on divergence times between 0--5 million years, but allows for a tail with low density to capture our prior uncertainty up to 10 million years.
-If we look at just one divergence-time dimension (Figure gamma_prior_), we can see in the gamma_prior_ figure below that a gamma probability distribution works quite well for this; |dpp-msbayes|_ uses a gamma prior on divergence times.
+If we look at just one divergence-time dimension (Figure gamma_prior_), we can see in :ref:`the figure below<gamma_prior>` that a gamma probability distribution works quite well for this; |dpp-msbayes|_ uses a gamma prior on divergence times.

 .. _gamma_prior:
 .. figure:: /_static/marginal-plot-2d.png